MA Journalism (Audio, Docs and Podcast)

 Field visits to documentary producers will enhance your learning and bring valuable industry insight.
-BBC staff will help design live briefs to prepare you for professional commissions, whether for the BBC or commercial clients.
+BBC staff and/or former staff will help design live briefs to prepare you for professional commissions, whether for the BBC or commercial clients.

 You will be expected to work to real deadlines under real-world conditions.

 You will build a portfolio to show to potential employers, and get to specialise in different areas, depending on your interests.